SaulArciniegaEsparza/oh-iiunam_database_example/README.md

 This repository contains examples about how to use the high temporal resolution precipitation data from the Hydrological Observatory of the Institute of Engineering of the National Autonomous University of Mexico ([OH-IIUNAM](https://www.oh-iiunam.mx/)).

-This scripts corresponds the data published on the Journal of [Scientific Data](https://www.nature.com/sdata/).
+This scripts corresponds the data published in the Journal of [Scientific Data](https://www.nature.com/sdata/).

 Paper Title: